Republic of Vietnam Marine Division: Ranks and insignia

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.

 Equipment

 Generally, the VNMC weapons and personal equipments were mostly (if not all) supplied by the United States Marine Corps during the war.
 However, certain equipment were also routed from the Army as well.
 The VNMC rarely had any equipment that was RVN genuine, because the unit was US-advised.
 However, their tigerstripe camouflage uniform was considered genuine and is still a valuable collector's item.